Blog

 TriWest VA Community Care Home Health in SW Fort Worth/Burleson, TX

-TriWest Healthcare Alliance is a private company contracted by the U.S. Department of Veterans Affairs to manage the VA Community Care Network (CCN) in the western United States, including Texas.
-When a veteran cannot conveniently access VA-provided care — either because of distance, wait times, or clinical need — the VA authorizes care through community providers in the CCN network.
-TriWest processes that authorization, coordinates with community providers like home health agencies, and handles claims.
+TriWest Healthcare Alliance is a private company contracted by the U.S. Department of Veterans Affairs to manage the VA Community Care Network (CCN) across the western United States, including all of Texas.
+When a veteran cannot conveniently access VA-provided care — because of distance, wait times, or clinical need — the VA authorizes care through approved community providers in the CCN network.
+TriWest then processes that authorization, coordinates with approved providers like home health agencies, and manages claims on behalf of the VA.

 In practical terms: the VA decides whether a veteran qualifies for community care and issues an authorization.
-TriWest then connects the veteran with an approved provider in their area and manages the administrative side of the relationship.
-For veterans in Burleson, Rendon, and the Hidden Creek and Briar Meadow communities, this means home health care can be delivered at home — by a Joint Commission Accredited agency — without the veteran or their family needing to travel to a VA facility for every visit.
+TriWest connects the veteran with an approved provider and manages the administrative relationship.
+For veterans in Burleson, Rendon, and neighborhoods like Hidden Creek and Briar Meadow, this means skilled home health care can be delivered at home — by a Joint Commission Accredited agency — without traveling to a VA facility for every visit.

-The VA Community Care program operates under the MISSION Act, which expanded eligibility significantly.
-Veterans who meet distance criteria, face excessive wait times at VA facilities, or have a clinical condition the VA determines is best served in the community may qualify.
-A VA provider initiates the referral — community care is not self-referred.
+The VA Community Care program operates under the MISSION Act, which significantly expanded eligibility.
+Veterans who meet distance criteria, face excessive wait times, or have a condition the VA determines is best served in the community may qualify.
+A VA provider must initiate the referral — community care is not self-referred.
+Understanding the process ahead of time makes navigating the program much easier for families throughout the SW Fort Worth and Burleson area.

-No — and this is one of the most common points of confusion families encounter.
-VA Community Care and TRICARE are separate programs serving different populations.
+This is one of the most common questions families ask when researching veteran home health benefits.
+VA Community Care and TRICARE are entirely separate programs serving different populations.

-VA Community Care (administered by TriWest in this region) serves veterans with service-connected conditions or those who meet MISSION Act eligibility criteria.
+VA Community Care — administered by TriWest in this region — serves veterans with service-connected conditions or those who meet MISSION Act eligibility criteria.
 It is funded by the Department of Veterans Affairs.
-The veteran must be enrolled in the VA healthcare system.
+The veteran must be enrolled in the VA healthcare system to participate.

 TRICARE is a health insurance program for active-duty service members, retirees, and their dependents.
 It is administered by the Department of Defense — not the VA.
-In the western and southern United States, TRICARE also contracts with TriWest, which is why the two programs share an administrator and are frequently confused.
+In the western and southern United States, TRICARE also contracts with TriWest Healthcare Alliance, which is why both programs share an administrator and are frequently confused.
+TRICARE West and TriWest VA are not the same program — they simply share an administrative contractor.

-What Home Health Services Are Covered Under TriWest VA Community Care?
+Home Health Services Covered Under TriWest VA Community Care

 Skilled Nursing at Home

 A Registered Nurse visits the veteran's home to assess, monitor, and provide clinical care.
-Skilled nursing visits are authorized when a veteran has a medical condition requiring clinical oversight — for example, wound care following surgery at Huguley Medical Center, post-hospitalization monitoring after a cardiac event, medication management for complex regimens, or IV therapy.
-Skilled nursing is a cornerstone of VA community home health care and is often the service that triggers the initial authorization.
+Skilled nursing visits are authorized when a veteran has a condition requiring clinical oversight — for example, wound care following surgery at Huguley Medical Center, post-hospitalization monitoring after a cardiac event, medication management for complex regimens, or IV therapy.
+Our care is led by a Registered Nurse Director of Nursing who oversees all care plans, ensuring clinical accountability from the first visit forward.

 Wound Care and Wound VAC Management

-Veterans with diabetic wounds, surgical incisions, pressure injuries, or vascular ulcers frequently require ongoing wound care that is safest and most effective when delivered at home.
-Certified wound care nurses can visit the veteran at their residence — whether in Burleson proper, Joshua Farms, or neighborhoods near Texas Health Harris Methodist Hospital Southwest — for wound assessment, dressing changes, and wound VAC (vacuum-assisted closure) management.
+Veterans with diabetic wounds, surgical incisions, pressure injuries, or vascular ulcers often require ongoing wound care that is safest when delivered at home.
+Certified wound care nurses visit the veteran at their residence — whether in Burleson proper, Joshua Farms, or neighborhoods near Texas Health Harris Methodist Hospital Southwest — for wound assessment, dressing changes, and wound VAC management.
+Documentation of each visit is shared with the authorizing VA provider to support ongoing care coordination.

 IV Therapy and Specialty Infusions

-Veterans who require IV antibiotics, hydration therapy, or other infusion treatments following hospitalization at facilities like Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson may receive these services at home under an authorized home health plan.
-Home IV therapy eliminates the need for daily hospital or infusion clinic visits and significantly improves quality of life during recovery.
+Veterans who require IV antibiotics, hydration therapy, or other infusion treatments following hospitalization at facilities such as Baylor Scott & White Medical Center Hillcrest or AdventHealth Burleson may receive these services at home under an authorized home health plan.
+Home IV therapy eliminates daily hospital or infusion clinic visits and significantly improves quality of life during recovery.
+Scheduling is coordinated directly with the veteran's care team to meet VA authorization requirements.

 Medication Management

-Registered Nurses can provide in-home medication management, including medication reconciliation, education, and administration oversight.
-For veterans managing multiple chronic conditions — a common profile among older veterans — having a nurse review and manage medications at home reduces the risk of adverse drug events and hospitalizations.
+Registered Nurses provide in-home medication management, including medication reconciliation, education, and administration oversight.
+For veterans managing multiple chronic conditions — a common profile among older veterans — having an RN manage medications at home reduces the risk of adverse drug events and prevents unnecessary hospitalizations.
+Updates are documented and communicated back to the VA provider throughout the authorization period.

 Personal Care and Activities of Daily Living

 Veterans who need assistance with bathing, grooming, dressing, mobility, meal preparation, and light housekeeping may receive personal care aide services under a VA community care authorization.
-This level of care supports veterans who wish to remain in their own homes rather than transitioning to a skilled nursing facility or assisted living community.
+Care plans are developed by RNs and carried out by CNAs, HHAs, and LVNs under RN supervision — the full clinical chain of accountability.
+This level of care supports veterans who wish to remain in their own homes rather than transitioning to a skilled nursing facility or assisted living community such as Heritage Place in Burleson's Garden Acres neighborhood.

 Family caregivers who serve as primary caregivers for veterans often need relief.
-Companion care and respite services provide supervision, companionship, and assistance for the veteran while giving family caregivers time to rest — a safety management strategy that helps prevent caregiver burnout and keeps veterans safely at home longer.
+Companion care and respite services provide supervision, companionship, and assistance for the veteran while giving family caregivers time to rest.
+This is a critical safety strategy that helps prevent caregiver burnout and keeps veterans safely at home longer.
+Scheduling flexibility ensures the program fits the real demands of family caregiving in communities like Summer Creek and Rendon.

 Transitional Care After Hospitalization

 The transition from a hospital or skilled nursing facility back to home is one of the highest-risk periods for rehospitalization.
-When a veteran discharges from Lake Granbury Medical Center or another area hospital, VA-authorized transitional care at home — including skilled nursing visits, therapy, and personal care support — bridges the gap and reduces the likelihood of a preventable readmission.
+When a veteran discharges from Lake Granbury Medical Center or another area facility — including Advanced Rehabilitation & Healthcare of Burleson or Burleson Nursing & Rehabilitation Center — VA-authorized transitional care at home bridges the gap and reduces preventable readmissions.
+Proper coordination at discharge ensures the authorization covers the right services from day one.

-How to Access TriWest VA Community Care Home Health Services in Burleson and SW Fort Worth
+How to Access TriWest VA Community Care Home Health in Burleson and SW Fort Worth

 Step 1 — Confirm VA Enrollment

 The veteran must be enrolled in the VA healthcare system.
-If the veteran is not yet enrolled, contact the nearest VA medical center or call the VA at 1-800-698-2411 to begin enrollment.
-Enrollment eligibility is based on service history and other criteria the VA assesses at intake.
+If not yet enrolled, contact the nearest VA medical center or call the VA at 1-800-698-2411 to begin enrollment.
+Eligibility is based on service history and other criteria assessed at intake.

 Step 2 — Request a Community Care Referral

 The veteran's VA primary care provider must initiate the community care referral.
-At an appointment, the veteran or family member should explain the home care need — skilled nursing, wound care, personal care, or other services — and ask whether community care through TriWest is appropriate given the veteran's clinical situation and proximity to VA facilities.
+At an appointment, the veteran or family member should explain the home care need — skilled nursing, wound care, personal care, or other services — and ask whether TriWest VA Community Care is appropriate given the veteran's clinical situation and proximity to VA facilities.

 Step 3 — TriWest Issues the Authorization